 - Abraham "Grandpa" Simpson has a pretty heavily eroded mind.
 This can range from simple forgetfulness to being completely divorced from reality.
 He once kept two policemen occupied by claiming to be the Lindbergh baby and wanting his "fly-fly dada".
 When the police ask if he's trying to stall them, or if he's just senile, he admits it's "a little from Column A, a little from Column B".
 This is consistently played for laughs.

 - Mr. Burns, Homer's elderly employer, dips his toe in and out of this trope.
-Sometimes he's quite clever and shrewd, but other times he seems unaware that it's not still the 19th Century, and he's never able to remember who Homer is, even after being reminded that "all the recent events of your life have revolved around him in some way".
+Sometimes he's quite clever and shrewd, but other times he seems unaware that it's not still the (early) 20th Century, and he's never able to remember who Homer is, even after being reminded that "all the recent events of your life have revolved around him in some way."
 This is also played for laughs.

 - Danger Mouse's superior Colonel K became this as this series went on.
-He could never remember how to end a transmission or got transmission sign-offs confused.
+He can never remember how to end a transmission or gets transmission sign-offs confused.

 Colonel K: Over and out?
 No, 127 to 5, last thing I heard.

 - In Season 4 of BoJack Horseman, BoJack's mother Beatrice has succumbed to dementia, which BoJack very reluctantly deals with since she wasn't the best mother to him.
 She confuses him for a maid named Henrietta and tends to get the past and present day mixed up.
 The episode "Time's Arrow" is a Whole Episode Flashback to her youth as shown through the lens of her deteriorating mind, with disturbing details like background characters' faces being completely blank and the letters on signs glitching and getting mixed up.
 By season 5, she has died from it.